 Frequently, your approach may be different from what the client had initially envisioned.
 “Clients pay me to be an advocate and educator, not a yes man,” Thomas Tillery said.
 He makes sure prospective clients know that engagements comprise eight to 10 meetings at a minimum and that financial plans always require some level of modification as they progress.

-Dorsey, too, finds that he often must modify his clients’ expectations.
-At the first meeting, Dorsey makes his client aware that his approach centers on building a long-term, stable portfolio with a focus on allocation.
-“I discourage my clients from investing too much in the latest hot trend, whether it’s cryptocurrency or something else,” Dorsey explained.
-“For me, it’s all about hitting consistent singles and doubles rather than swinging for the home run.”
+Dorsey, too, finds that he often must modify a client's expectations.
+At the first meeting, Dorsey makes clients aware that Cassaday & Company’s approach centers on building a long-term, stable portfolio with a focus on allocation.
+“We discourage our clients from investing too much in the latest hot trend, whether it’s cryptocurrency or something else,” Dorsey explained.
+“For our team, it’s all about hitting consistent singles and doubles rather than swinging for the home run.”

 Determine whether they are a good fit for your practice.
 It’s important that your client is aligned with your financial planning philosophy and approach.
 Thomas Tillery does so by establishing “high expectations for the client as a participant in the financial planning process,” stressing that they share responsibility for its success.
 He makes clients aware that unexpected events may arise during the engagement, such as an economic recession or the failure of a business, which can affect the process.
 He also lets them know his job is to give them the knowledge they need to “come into reasoned dialogue with their advisers” and “arrive at specific solutions.”